Alternate Airport Fuel Calculator

 Enter Fuel Flow (gal/hr)

-Input the aircraft's fuel consumption rate at cruise in gallons per hour.
+Input your aircraft's fuel consumption rate at cruise power setting in gallons per hour.

 6. 6